hatdropper1977/freshlex.com/content/deploy_an_advanced_elasticsearch_proxy_with_lambda.md

   2. Deploy and configure an AWS Elasticsearch endpoint using the AWS CLI
   3. Create an app that receives, validates and submits a Document to your Elasticsearch endpoint
   4. Use Chalice to deploy your Lambda function and create/ attach an API gateway
-  5. Test drive your new Elasticsearch proxy
+  5. Test driveÂ your new Elasticsearch proxy

 ### 1. Create and configure your AWS development environment